 Visitors to the Ren find a uniquely intimate platform for encountering artistic expressions that give form to, challenge, and complicate currents in contemporary thought.
 Events—including artist talks, lectures, screenings, concerts, readings, and more—offer further opportunities for discovery and discussion.
-We maintain robust archives, which are frequently accessed by art historians, students, and other institutions.
+We maintain robust archives, which can be accessed by all visitors, art historians, students, and other institutions by making an appointment.

 The Renaissance Society was founded in 1915 by a group of University of Chicago faculty, and our name refers to their intention to create a space in which to foster engagement with new ideas in arts and culture.